astropy/astropy-APEs/APE0.rst

 Committee.
 For a proposed change to this charter to be adopted it must secure a 2/3 majority of votes cast, where the number of participants is at least 2/3 of the total electorate.
-Vote options shall be "yes," "no," and "abstain," where and abstain vote counts towards the participation count, but does not affect the 2/3 majority calculation.
+Vote options shall be "yes," "no," and "abstain," where an abstain vote counts towards the participation count, but does not affect the 2/3 majority calculation.

 Attribution and Acknowledgments